 - Improves problem-solving by pooling their ideas and skills to solve problems and creating more creative and innovative solutions.

-To promote collaboration and communication in a software development team, consider using tools like project management software, communication platforms, and collaborative tools such as wikis, shared documents, and code repositories.
+To promote collaboration and communication in a software development team, especially when a portion of the team is remote or outsourced, consider using tools like project management software, communication platforms, and collaborative tools such as wikis, shared documents, and code repositories.

 Regular team meetings, open communication, and feedback sessions are also essential to ensure that everyone has a chance to contribute and provide input.